Date of Adoption: 04/15/2017

 Introduction

-Soaring Eagle Academy (SEA) continues to review and update its policies based upon the guidance of the relevant agencies including the Illinois State Board of Education, the Illinois Department of Public Health (IDPH), the DuPage County Public Health Department, and the Centers for Disease Control and Prevention’s (CDC) in order to build upon and update its policies to make the school as safe as possible for its students and staff in the face of infectious and communicable diseases, including COVID-19..
+Soaring Eagle Academy (SEA) continues to review and update its policies based upon the guidance of the relevant agencies including the Illinois State Board of Education, the Illinois Department of Public Health (IDPH), the DuPage County Public Health Department, and the Centers for Disease Control and Prevention’s (CDC) in order to build upon and update its policies to make the school as safe as possible for its students and staff in the face of infectious and communicable diseases, including COVID-19.

 When Symptoms Occur at School

-If any concerning symptoms appear during school hours or activities, the student will be referred to the School Nurse and staff will be referred to the HR Director, for initial evaluation and possible isolation from others and ultimately sent home and referred to a medical provider for evaluation and treatment of suspicion of communicable infectious disease.
-Proof of negative testing may be requested prior to return.
-Other protocols may include:
+If any concerning symptoms appear during school hours or activities, the student will be referred to the School Nurse and staff will be referred to the HR Director, for initial evaluation and ultimately sent home

 SEA will continue to follow the latest guidance from the Illinois Department of Public Health regarding COVID-19 and communicable diseases in schools and recommendations regarding exclusion.
 As such these policies are subject to modification with or without notice.